 5. Barbecue Grills

 Residents must barbecue within the designated barbecue areas only.
-See community desk for reservations and instructions concerning community barbeque grills.
+See the Community Desk for reservations and instructions concerning community barbeque grills.

 6. Behavioral Misconduct/Complicity

-A. Behavior that threatens, harms, or places others in danger or conduct which is lewd, indecent, obscene or disorderly is prohibited.
+A. Behavior that threatens, harms, or places others in danger or conduct which is disorderly is prohibited.

 B. If a resident is present during a policy violation, the resident may be held responsible for alleged policy violation(s).